Elements of Sequential Monte Carlo: Sequential Monte Carlo

 Not only do we get more diversity in our sample set, \gls{SMC} also tends to find areas of higher probability.
 We illustrate this phenomenon in \cref{tab:avg_logpdfvals}.
 We fix the number of particles $\Np=10$, then study the average log-probability of our target distribution $\log \umod_\Tm$, under the sampling distributions $\widehat \nmod_\Tm$, normalized by the number of iterations $\Tm$. \end{example}

-While \gls{SMC} methods do not suffer from weight degeneracy, the fundamental difficulty of simulating from a high-dimensional target still remains.
-For \gls{SMC} this instead manifests itself in what is known as \emph{path degeneracy}.
-We illustrate this property in \cref{ex:pathdegen_smc}.
+While \gls{SMC} methods do not suffer from weight degeneracy as $\tm$ increases, the fundamental difficulty of simulating from a high-dimensional target still remains.
+For \gls{SMC} this instead manifests itself in another form of weight degeneracy and something known as \emph{path degeneracy}.
+We discuss weight degeneracy below and illustrate path degeneracy in \cref{ex:pathdegen_smc}.